Weaverse/weaverse/README.md

 * If you need git to track that file again, use the command:
 `git update-index --no-assume-unchanged ./remix.config.js`

+### Note for commiting git project with submodule:
+* We should commit & push the submodule update first then after the submodule got latest commit code => commit the sdks packages with the latest submodule signature

 ### Upgrade all packages